sheadawson/silverstripe-blocks/README.md

 #### Restrict Blocks to viewer groups or logged in users

 When editing a block, you can restrict who can see it in the frontend by selecting "logged in users" or "users from these groups" under the Viewer Groups tab.

-#### Ordering blocks

-Each block has a "Weight" attribute.
-Set a big value to Sink or small value to float.

 ### Templates